fxos-components/dom-scheduler/README.md

   - when both `transition`s and `mutation`s are queued because of direct manipulation, `transition`s are flushed first

+## Debug mode
+While it can have a negative impact on performance, it's recommended to turn the debug mode on from time to time during development to catch frequent mistakes early on.

+Currently the debug mode will warn you about

+* Transition block for which we never get an "end" event
+* Direct blocks taking longer than 16ms

+You can trun on the debug mode by setting `debug` to `true` in `lib/dom-scheduler.js`.

 ## Demo APP
 To illustrate the benefits of the scheduling approach the project comes with a demo app: a **big** re-orderable (virtual) list where new content comes